Skip to main content

 How to create clients & prospects

-Learn how to create your clients and prospects in HighGround, including the differences between these company types and their available license types.
+Learn how to create your clients and prospects in HighGround, including the differences between company types and available license types.

 Mark Lamb avatar